cyrilmhansen/kistaverk/WORKINPROGRESS.md

 - Text viewer: add binary/huge file detection and streamed/hex fallback to avoid OOM on logs/binaries.
 - DSL grouping: add renderer tests for Section/Card and apply to more screens as we refactor layouts.
   - Robolectric coverage added for Section/Card validation and rendering.
- - Compass: consider smoothing/filtering of sensor data and exposing calibration/error hints in UI; evaluate batching updates instead of per-angle sync if needed.
+ - Compass/Barometer/Magnetometer: consider smoothing/filtering and exposing calibration/error hints in UI; current sync is throttled to reduce redraw pulses.

 ## Near-Term
 - Schema hardening: move UI generation fully to typed builders; expand renderer validation coverage.